rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Some people are lucky in the lottery of nature.
 Some of these are even lucky in the lottery of nurture as well.
 And some of these are even lucky in general as well.
 Meet what I call the (genetic) lottery winner.
 Specifically I’d like to look at people who happen to be top 1% regarding intelligence (in a well rounded way), above average in both social skills and looks and who happen to have had a loving family, have a good group of friends and not have life deal them overly many bad cards.
 I’m not talking perfect on every scale, just (well) above average in a well rounded way.
 I notice that these people generally develop personalities to score relatively high on: independence, contentment, openness, conscientiousness and low on: neuroticism.

 Almost by definition these people must exist.
-Needless to say, these people are great catches for EA (if only for their general mental ability).
+Needless to say, these people are great catches for EA (if only for their [general mental ability](https://80000hours.org/2017/11/talent-gaps-survey-2017/)).
 I feel that they actually, compared to other people, are relatively likely to attend your workshop (hence the frequency 1 in 10) and usually quick to grasp and agree with the EA mindset.
 So everything seems right with the world.
 So where is the catch?

 I believe there are three challenges, first of all, although they are a great catch they aren’t an easy catch by any means.
 EA isn’t the only organisation looking for the genetic lottery winner.
-And since my goal was to scout talent to work for EA directly, EA needs to compete with companies like google, BCG and your local employer of the year.
+And since my goal was to scout talent to work for EA directly, EA needs to compete with companies like Google, BCG and your local employer of the year.
 Assuming the genetic lottery winner cares for job satisfaction (instead of only altruism) this requires EA to compete with all other companies on things as colleagues, hygiene factors, growth opportunities, pay etc. So suddenly your presentation isn’t just about the effectiveness of effective altruism anymore but also about being inspiring, friendly, warm, welcoming etc. This adds a whole new dimension, and a hard dimension at that, to your workshops.
 A dimension which hardly matters for other groups.

 The second challenge is that (at least in the Netherlands) we are stereotyping and defining talent in terms of ‘similarity to us’.
 So if you are from a STEM background you get bonus points, if you like riddles or board games you get bonus points, if you simulate neural networks for fun in your free time you get bonus points.
 These bonus points are all good and well as long as they are bonus points, but I think we fail to realize that this still is a heuristic.
 I feel that the genetic lottery winner who just happens to like anthropology better than maths, goes to study anthropology, adapts well to the surrounding (meaning having good writing/speaking skills, having good social skills) and comes to a local meetup will not be recognized as a genetic lottery winner.
 This person will then be and feel judged and be appalled at the lack of social skills and never to return.
 I know that (in the Netherlands) we fail to see potential looking only at the current level and similarity to us.

 A final challenge is that having these people in your group (or not) is kind of self-sustaining as they tend to cluster together.

-I’ve noticed people whom I consider to be in this category saying things like:  “I didn’t really like the culture”.
-“I feel I can do as much back home, I don’t really need a community for all this”, “they weren’t really my kind of people”, “I didn’t feel really welcome”, “the crowd wasn’t really diverse” “it seemed a bit like a bunch of nerds”, “Effective Altruism feels so heavy”.
+I’ve noticed people whom I consider to be in this category saying things like:  _“I didn’t really like the culture”,_ _“I feel I can do as much back home, I don’t really need a community for all this”_, _“They weren’t really my kind of people”_, _“I didn’t feel really welcome”_, _“The crowd wasn’t really diverse”_, _“It seemed a bit like a bunch of nerds”_, _“Effective Altruism feels so heavy”_.

 Recommendations:

-\* When someone seems very different from you (i.e. they spend a lot of time on their looks), force yourself to look extra careful at the level of thinking given their knowledge.
+* When someone seems very different from you (i.e. they spend a lot of time on their looks), force yourself to look extra careful at the level of thinking given their knowledge.
 Examples, in your evaluation of them compensate for their lack of knowledge, so if someone who isn’t from a STEM background takes quickly to the idea of EA this shows more potential than someone who is from a STEM background (who is more familiar with this kind of thinking).
 If someone says something really smart, consider if they are just relating something they read online (not a good indication of potential) or if they thought of it themselves (good indication of potential).
 If someone seems to have low epistemic standards, ask yourself is this because they are stupid or because they haven’t been trained in it?
 It feels trivial when I write this, but I know (in the Netherlands) this isn’t done enough.

-\* It might be interesting to look at the demographics of EA to get an idea what we might a selection bias towards (note: I’m not putting this forward as evidence of selection bias, it is not).
+* It might be interesting to look at the [demographics of EA](https://forum.effectivealtruism.org/posts/S2Sonawxz2cY4YdXK/ea-survey-2018-series-community-demographics-and) to get an idea what we might a selection bias towards (note: I’m not putting this forward as evidence of selection bias, it is not).

-\* Avoid weird ice breakers (!) see section 6.1
+* Avoid weird ice breakers (!) see section 6.1

-\* Also focus on just having a good time at the workshop.
+* Also focus on just having a good time at the workshop.

-\* Read about the socially ill-calibrated EA fanatic (section 3.8) who seems to be the nemesis of attracting some of the more socially inclined genetic lottery winner.
+* Read about the socially ill-calibrated EA fanatic (section 3.8) who seems to be the nemesis of attracting some of the more socially inclined genetic lottery winner.

-**3.7 The yeller**
+<a name="sec-3-7"></a>**3.7 The yeller**

 Is looking for: recognition, confidence